Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation

 A steady state becomes unstable when $\lambda=0$ and this corresponds to the critical Rayleigh number $Ra_c$ which is the smallest $Ra$ satisfying \cref{eq_eigenvalue_pb_motionless} for $\lambda=0$.
 So, to obtain the critical value of the Rayleigh number for different base states we have reformulated the problem to a generalised eigenvalue problem for $Ra_c$ as follows

-In the following sections this linear analysis will be used to study the stability of the conducting state \cref{eq:ststate} and of the nonlinear steady state solutions that we obtain from deflated continuation.
+In the following sections this linear analysis will be used to study the stability of the conducting state \cref{eq:ststate} and of the nonlinear steady states that we obtain from deflated continuation.